p-lr/MapCompose/Readme.md

 # MapCompose

-MapCompose is a Fast, memory efficient Jetpack compose library to display tiled maps with minimal effort.
+MapCompose is a fast, memory efficient Jetpack compose library to display tiled maps with minimal effort.
 Inspired from [MapView](https://github.com/peterLaurence/MapView), every aspects of the library have been revisited.
 MapCompose brings the same level of performance as MapView, with a simplified API.